 WNBA's Griner appears in Moscow court, detention extended

-The lawyer for WNBA star Brittney Griner said Friday her pre-trial detention in Russia has been extended by one month.
+WNBA star Brittney Griner had her pre-trial detention in Russia extended by one month Friday, her lawyer said.

-Alexander Boykov told The Associated Press he believed the relatively short extension of the detention indicated the case would come to trial soon.
-She has been in detention for nearly three months.
+Alexander Boykov told The Associated Press he thinks the relatively short extension indicated that Griner's case would go to trial soon.
+The 31-year-old American basketball player has been in custody for nearly three months.

 - Complete coverage of the war in Ukraine